viur-framework/viur-ckeditor5/docs/installation/frameworks/vuejs-v3.md

 CKEditor 5 consists of the {@link installation/getting-started/predefined-builds ready-to-use editor builds} and the {@link framework/index CKEditor 5 Framework} upon which the builds are based.

-The easiest way to use CKEditor 5 in your Vue.js application is by choosing one of the {@link installation/getting-started/predefined-builds#available-builds rich text editor builds} and simply passing it to the configuration of the Vue.js component.
+The easiest way to use CKEditor 5 in your Vue.js application is by choosing one of the {@link installation/getting-started/predefined-builds#available-builds rich text editor builds} and passing it to the configuration of the Vue.js component.
 Read more about this solution in the [Quick start](#quick-start) section of this guide.

 Additionally, you can [integrate CKEditor 5 from source](#using-ckeditor-5-from-source) which is a much more flexible and powerful solution, but requires some additional configuration.